day8/re-frame/README.md

 Well, when a `computation` (block of code) dereferences one or more `ratoms`, it will be automatically re-run (recomputing a new return value) whenever any of these dereferenced `ratoms` change.

-To put that another way, a `reaction` works out the input Signals (aka `ratoms`) for a computation, and will then automatically re-run its computation whenever one of them changes, and will `reset!` the new resulting value into the `ratom` originally returned.
+To put that yet another way, a `reaction` works out the input Signals (aka `ratoms`) for a computation, and will then automatically re-run its computation whenever one of them changes, and will `reset!` the new resulting value into the `ratom` originally returned.

 So, the `ratom` returned by a `reaction` is itself an FRP Signal.
 Its value will change over time as the input Signals (the dereferenced `ratoms` in the computation) change.

-So, via `ratoms` and `reactions`,  values 'flow' into computations and out again, and then into other computations, etc.  Data flows through the Signal graph.
-But our graph will be without cycles, because cycles are bad!
+So, via the interplay between `ratoms` and `reactions`,  values 'flow' into computations and out again, and then into other computations, etc.  Data flows through the Signal graph.

+But this Signal graph will be without cycles, because cycles cause mayhem!
 We want unidirectional data flow.

 While the mechanics are different, `reaction` has the intent of `lift` in [Elm] and `defc=` in [Hoplon].